caliskate/modular-rag-assistant/README.md

 **✌️**
 As I conclude, I make the "stop" gesture with my hand, signaling that our conversation has come to an end.

-## Asking About Irrelevant Information within an Available Topic:
+## Asking About Irrelevant Information Within an Available Topic:

 user: tell me about football parties